godotengine/godot-docs/classes/class_astar2d.rst

 |void| **reserve_space**\ (\ num_nodes\: :ref:`int<class_int>`\ ) :ref:`🔗<class_AStar2D_method_reserve_space>`

-Reserves space internally for ``num_nodes`` points, useful if you're adding a known large number of points at once, such as points on a grid.
-New capacity must be greater or equals to old capacity.
+Reserves space internally for ``num_nodes`` points.
+Useful if you're adding a known large number of points at once, such as points on a grid.
+The new capacity must be greater or equal to the old capacity.

 .. rst-class:: classref-item-separator